Feature Design

 In a meeting with my manager, he brought up the concern of CHWs having full access to a members private information when uploading files.
 So, a small phrasing change from "Upload a file" to "Take a photo" to enforce instant photo capture and eliminate that safety issue.

-Moving onto the form screen, I began with a split-screen view of both the autofilled, editable fields of information and the form itself.
-This layout made sense, but would require technical development of each form's unique fields and still require tedious, manual tracking of fields across both views.
+Moving onto the form screen, I began with a split-screen view of both the editable fields of information and the form itself.
+This layout made sense, but would require additional work for developers to manage each form's unique fields and would still require tedious, visual tracking of fields across both views for CHWs.

-Moving onto the form screen, I began with a split-screen view of both the autofilled, editable fields of information and the form itself.
-This layout made sense, but would require technical development of each form's unique fields and still require tedious, manual tracking of fields across both views.
+Moving onto the form screen, I began with a split-screen view of both the editable fields of information and the form itself.
+This layout made sense, but would require additional work for developers to manage each form's unique fields and would still require tedious, visual tracking of fields across both views for CHWs.

 Taking inspiration from code editing confirmation in many IDE's, I played around with the concept of tags attached to each field, with specific borders and fills to denote status of field.

-This also freed up the split screen to accommodate the members information and uploaded media, allowing CHWs the ability to upload at this stage as well.
+This also freed up space to accommodate the member's profile information and uploaded media, giving CHWs the ability to upload at this stage as well.

 Client Feedback